lf-edge/ekuiper/docs/en_US/guide/sources/builtin/file.md

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

 eKuiper provides built-in support for reading file content into the eKuiper processing pipeline.
-This is useful in scenarios where data is batch-processed or when files need real-time processing by eKuiper.
+This is useful in scenarios where data is batch-processed or when files need real-time processing by eKuiper. **Note**: The file source supports monitoring either files or directories.
+If the monitored location is a directory, all files within that directory must be of the same type.
+When monitoring a directory, it will read files in alphabetical order by the file names.

 The File Source Connector allows eKuiper to read data from local files, supporting multiple formats such as JSON, CSV, and line-separated values:

 - JSON: Files in standard JSON array format.
-- csv: Comma-separated csv files are supported, as well as with custom separators.
+- csv: CSV files with comma or custom separators.
 - lines: line-separated file.

 :::: tabs type:card